JacksonCoder/lightspeed/README.md

 ## Release scheduling

-0.1 is scheduled to be released within the next 2 weeks.
-The application will just be a sandbox for testing out various components of the project.
-This includes project file parsing, installation, and compilation into CMake files, as well as various utilities.
+0.1 has just been released!
+This release includes the ability to test all the components that will eventually make up the LightSpeed toolchain.

 0.2 will fix bugs in 0.1, and greatly expand documentation of LightSpeed.
-A lot of code cleanup will also be part of it.
-Set to be released in early January.
+It will also move all the beta features into their respective commands, so rudimentary package building will be possible.
+Set to be released at the end of February.

 0.3 will fix bugs from 0.2 and expand LightSpeed's command list/functionality.
 Release time TBD.